ThePravinDeshmukh/Cryptowiser/Answers to technical questions.md

 Report run length has improved from 40 mins to 30 seconds.

+## 4.
-4. What was the latest technical book you have read or tech conference you have been to?
+**Question** - What was the latest technical book you have read or tech conference you have been to?
 What did you learn?

 **Pravin** - I don't read books.
 But I like to watch videos related to technology mostly because you see what you needed to see and also can try hands-on.